GoogleCloudPlatform/opentelemetry-operations-python/opentelemetry-gcp-auth-provider/README.rst

     :target: https://google-cloud-opentelemetry.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-This library provides support for supplying GCP authentication credentials to Python's auto instrumentation/
+This library provides support for supplying GCP authentication credentials to Python's auto instrumentation.
+The credentials are passed to gRPC/HTTP exporters to send telemetry to `telemetry.googleapis.com`.

 To get started with instrumentation in Google Cloud, see `Generate traces and metrics with